FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 ## 5. Record Manager

-The [Record Manager](../integrations/langchain/record-managers.md) nodes is an optional but incredibly useful addition to our upserting flow.
-It allows us to maintain a comprehensive record of all the chunks that have been upserted to our Vector Store, enabling us to efficiently add or delete chunks as needed.
+The [Record Manager node](../integrations/langchain/record-managers.md) is an optional but incredibly useful addition to our upserting flow.
+It allows us to maintain records of all the chunks that have been upserted to our Vector Store, enabling us to efficiently add or delete chunks as needed.

-For a more in-depth guide, please refer to [this guide](../integrations/langchain/record-managers.md).
+For a more in-depth guide, please we refer to [this guide](../integrations/langchain/record-managers.md).

 <figure><img src="../.gitbook/assets/UD_05.png" alt="" width="375"><figcaption></figcaption></figure>